spirali/elsie/docs/installation.md

 ## Docker installation
-We also provide a [Docker image](https://github.com/spirali/elsie/blob/master/Dockerfile) that has Inkscape and all required Python dependencies installed.
+We also provide a [Docker image](https://github.com/spirali/elsie/blob/master/Dockerfile) that has Inkscape and all the required Python dependencies installed.

 First build the image:
 ```bash